 Further, greens are very alkalinizing, meaning they help restore a healthy acid-alkaline balance in the body.

-Brendan Brazier, author of Thrive Foods (Da Capo Lifelong Books, 2011), says that the modern American diet, replete with acidifying foods such as coffee, soft drinks, fast-food burgers and jumbo muffins, disrupts the body’s preferred alkaline state.
+Brendan Brazier, author of Thrive Foods, says that the modern American diet, replete with acidifying foods such as coffee, soft drinks, fast-food burgers and jumbo muffins, disrupts the body’s preferred alkaline state.
 “An acidic environment within the body can play a role in a number of diseases and could lead to the leaching of calcium from bones, promoting kidney stones and osteoporosis,” Brazier says.

 So, what’s the best way to get your supergreens: a powdered greens product, a capsule or fresh juice?